-Technoarete Transactions on Industrial Robotics and Automation Systems (TTIRAS) fully open access journals and books, covering the areas of robotics and automation systems.
-TTIRAS views open access to research as essential to ensure the rapid and efficient communication of research findings.
+echnoarete Transactions on Entrepreneurship and International Business (TTEIB) fully open access journals and books, covering the areas of Nursing Practices and Research.
+TTEIB views open access to research as essential in order to ensure the rapid and efficient communication of research findings.

 Open access publications are freely and permanently available online to anyone with an internet connection.
 Unrestricted use, distribution and reproduction in any medium is permitted, provided the author/editor is properly attributed.

 Open access has gained tremendous support from both authors, who appreciate the increased visibility of their work, as well as science institutions and funders, who value the societal impact of freely available research results.

 Open access publications are freely available online to anyone.
 This maximizes visibility, and thus the uptake and use of the work published.

 The use of a Creative Commons License enables authors/editors to retain copyright to their work.
 Publications can be reused and redistributed as long as the original author is correctly attributed.